Frequently Asked Questions

 - Is Waldorf education religious in nature?

-The school celebrated 35 years of providing Waldorf education to students across the Bay Area.
+The school will be celebrating 40 years of providing Waldorf education to students across the Bay Area.
 The curriculum is designed to engage students at their stage of development.
 The arts, movement, and the outdoors are integrated throughout the curriculum.
 Teachers have internationally recognized training and the school uses a multi-year teaching approach in the grade school that supports student learning.

 We are a diverse and engaged group of people who share a common interest in San Francisco Waldorf school and Waldorf education.
 We strive to sustain a community that reflects the great diversity of the Bay Area.
 Please visit our page on Diversity and Inclusion for more information.